abstractinfrastructure/k8s-intro-tutorials/core/README.md

   - name: html
     emptyDir: {}
 ```
+`spec.containers` is an array allowing you to use multiple containers within a Pod.

 6) Use the proxy to verify the web server running in the deployed pod.